-It needs urgent hospital treatment, as it can quickly lead to tissue damage, organ failure, and death.
+It needs urgent hospital treatment, as it can

 It is more likely to affect older people, the very young, those with long-term illness and those who have recently undergone surgery.
 Skin, lung, urinary tract, and other infections can trigger it.

 Some 80 percent of cases start outside the hospital, but 70 percent of people with sepsis have used hospital services within the last month or need regular medical care for a chronic condition.

 Sepsis and septicemia are so similar in meaning that

 - Sepsis, or septicemia, happens when an infection reaches the blood.
 It is a life-threatening emergency.

 - People who are most susceptible are the very young, older people, and those with a weakened immune system.

 - Symptoms include a high fever, faintness and dizziness, and changes in consciousness.

 - Without prompt treatment, septic shock can occur.
 This can be fatal.